 We are also required to comply with more specific privacy legislation in some circumstances, such as:

-• applicable State and Territory health privacy legislation (including the Victorian Health Records Act ) when we collect and handle health information in the relevant jurisdiction; and
+applicable State and Territory health privacy legislation (including the Victorian Health Records Act ) when we collect and handle health information in the relevant jurisdiction; and the Spam Act and the Do Not Call Register Act.

 The type of personal information that we collect about you depends on the type of dealings you have with us.
 For example, if you:

-Sensitive information is a subset of personal information that is generally afforded a higher level of privacy protection, such as health information.
+Sensitive information is a subset of personal information that is afforded a higher level of privacy protection, such as health information.
 We only collect sensitive information where it is reasonably necessary for our functions or activities and:

 When you visit our website, some of the information that is collected about your visit is not personal information, as it does not reveal your identity.